 A Director at Fair Isaac is Exercising Options

-Yesterday it was reported that a Director at Fair Isaac (FICO), David Rey, exercised options to sell 12,047 FICO shares at $40.55 a share, for a total transaction value of $5.07M.
+Yesterday it was reported that a Director at Fair Isaac (FICO), Braden Kelly, exercised options to sell 1,671 FICO shares at $52.59 a share, for a total transaction value of $703.5K.

-Following David Rey’s last FICO Sell transaction on May 08, 2019, the stock climbed by 130.6%.
-In addition to David Rey, 2 other FICO executives reported Sell trades in the last month.
+In addition to Braden Kelly, 4 other FICO executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>